questdb/questdb.io/docs/api/java.md

 #### Commit changes

-To make changes visiable to readers writer has to commit. `writer.commit` does this job.
-Unlike traditional SQL databases size of the transaction does not matter.
+To make changes visible to readers, writer has to commit. `writer.commit` does this job.
+Unlike traditional SQL databases, the size of the transaction does not matter.
 You can commit anything between 1 and 1 trillion rows.
 We also spent considerable effort to ensure `commit()` is lightweight.
 You can drip one row at a time in applications that require such behaviour.

 ## Executing queries